Centre for Air pollution, energy and health Research

 June webinar: Dr Giovanni Di Virgilio

-Watch our recording of Dr Giovanni Di Virgilio from 25th June 2021, on climate-resilient planning at local scales: from leveraging real-time observations to next-gen climate modelling.
+Watch our recording from 25 June 2021 from Dr Giovanni Di Virgilio, NSW Department of Planning, Industry and Environment on climate-resilient planning at local scales: from leveraging real-time observations to next-gen climate modelling.

 May webinar: Professor Mattheos Santamouris